janikakalliokoski/datastructures-and-algorithms-lab/documentation/testing_document.md

 ### Unit testing

 I have made unit tests for Calculator, ShuntingYard and Evaluate classes.
-I have done testing with Python's unittest library.
+I have done the tests with Python's unittest library.
-The test inputs consists of various input expressions, both valid and invalid ones.
+The test inputs consist of various input expressions, both valid and invalid ones.
+I have tested various invalid inputs, so I can make sure that all possible scenarios of user inputs are tested.
 The tests also ensure that correct errors are raised when necessary.
 I created a StubIO class for testing Calculator class so inputs can be read and result written.